Trials of Kirstin Lobato: Appeals, second trial and ongoing litigation

 Retired FBI agent Steve Moore, noted for his advocacy on behalf of Amanda Knox, has referred to the case documents in the Lobato case as, "...complete and utter bullshit."

-Retired FBI agent Moore believes that Duran Bailey might have been killed and mutilated sexually by another woman instead, who had claimed one week before that Bailey had raped her.
+Moore believes that Duran Bailey might have been killed and mutilated sexually by someone else, a woman who had said one week prior that Bailey had raped her.

-After having been charged with misconduct and publicly reprimanded by the Nevada Commission on Judicial Discipline, Judge Vega, the judge in both of Lobato's trials, did not run for re-election in 2014 and stepped down from the bench in January 2015.
+After having been charged with misconduct and publicly reprimanded by the Nevada Commission on Judicial Discipline, Judge Valorie Vega, the judge in both of Lobato's trials, did not run for re-election in 2014, stepping down from the bench in January 2015.

 On September 9, 2014 the Nevada Supreme Court, sitting En banc, heard oral arguments related to Lobato's habeas petition.
-The case has been "Submitted for Decision.
-En Banc", and the Court's ruling is pending as of April 1, 2015.
+The case was "Submitted for Decision.
+En Banc", and the Court's ruling was pending as of April 1, 2015.

 On December 19, 2017, Judge Stefany Miley, a District Judge in Las Vegas, granted a new trial for Lobato.

-On December 29, 2017 Chief Judge Elizabeth Gonazalez ordered Lobato released from the Nevada Department of corrections.
-It was reported on Jan 2, 2018, that while in prison, Lobato had been convicted of conspiracy to commit sexual contact with a prisoner and instead of being released, she was to be transferred to the Clark County Detention Center to serve an additional year in jail on those charges.
+On December 29, 2017 Chief Judge Elizabeth Gonzalez ordered Lobato released from the Nevada Department of Corrections.
+It was reported on Jan 2, 2018, that while in prison, Lobato had been convicted of conspiracy to commit sexual contact with a prisoner and instead of being released, was to be transferred to the Clark County Detention Center to serve an additional year in jail on those charges.
 On Jan 3, Judge Gonzalez ordered Lobato be released immediately, citing time served.

 Lobato was released from the Clark County Detention Center at about 2 pm on January 3, 2018.
 After being imprisoned for 11 years and three months since her pre-trial bail was revoked following her convictions on October 6, 2006, Lobato told reporters she wanted to go "shopping" and get "coffee."

+On December 12, 2024, a civil trial jury found Las Vegas police and two detectives, Thomas Thowsen and James LaRochelle, now retired, fabricated evidence during their investigation and intentionally inflicted emotional distress upon Lobato.
+The panel determined that Lobato should receive $34 million in compensatory damages from the department and $10,000 in punitive damages from each former detective.